 Typical scans take 15-30 minutes to perform.
 If the patient is undergoing an injection there may be additional time for preparation, set up, observation after injection, etc. All procedures are performed in office.
 Time permitting, most are done the day of the visit/appointment.

-How is it different from MRI or X-ray?
+different from MRI or X-ray?

 Unlike MRI, patients undergoing ultrasound do not have to remain perfectly still or lie in an enclosed space to undergo the procedure.
 It is also not contraindicated in patients with pacemakers or metallic implants.
 It is a fraction of the cost of MRI as well making it a cost effective diagnostic modality.
 It does not use ionizing radiation like x-ray and is therefore safe to perform on patients of all ages and on all body parts.